ptrgags/panoramas/README.md

 designed specifically for interoperability with [CesiumJS](https://github.com/CesiumGS/cesium).

+:warning: ARCHIVED - Due to a Assignment of Inventions Agreement I signed when I started working at Cesium, this copyright for this project was assigned to my employer Cesium GS, Inc. This project is still open-source under the Apache 2.0 license.
+However, I choose not to maintain this repo anymore, and have archived it.

 I made these scripts for my own artistic uses.
 These scripts are written simply with little error checking.
 This is not intended for production use.